Ankit-Pankaj/Calculator/README.md

 ### Calculator

-A simple calculator app with beautiful UI.
+A simple Full Stack calculator app with beautiful UI.

 **Note: This project is under construction**